John Benedict Lust Jr (b.1943) is the son of John Benedict Lust, ND and grand nephew of founder Benedict Lust, MD, ND.

 In addition to his Naturopathic family history, John’s interests and expertise range from history, environmental science, land use, water issues to absolutely anything mechanical.
 He is an environmental consultant in Connecticut.

-Jared L. Zeff, ND, LAc. is a licensed doctor of naturopathic medicine and a licensed acupuncturist.
-In addition to functioning as Medical Director at the Salmon Creek Naturopathic Clinic in Vancouver, Washington, Dr. Zeff teaches on the faculty at National College of Natural Medicine in Portland, OR, where he was Dean from 1988 – 1993, and holds a professorship in naturopathic medicine.
+Jared L. Zeff, ND, LAc., VNMI is a licensed doctor of naturopathic medicine and a licensed acupuncturist.
+In addition to functioning as Medical Director at the Salmon Creek Naturopathic Clinic in Vancouver, Washington, Dr. Zeff taught at National College of Natural Medicine in Portland, OR, where he was Dean from 1988 – 1993, and holds a professorship in naturopathic medicine.
 Dr. Zeff is a graduate of the University of California, NCNM, and the Emperor’s College of Traditional Oriental Medicine.
 He, along with Pamela Snider, is the author of the modern definition of naturopathic medicine, and the Therapeutic Order concept.
+He currently sits on the board of the Naturopathic Medicine Institute.

-Letitia Dick-Kronenberg, ND earned her Bachelor of Science in Biology at Eastern Washington University where she graduated Magna Cum Lauda in 1985.
+Letitia Dick-Kronenberg, ND, VNMI earned her Bachelor of Science in Biology at Eastern Washington University where she graduated Magna Cum Lauda in 1985.
 She earned her doctorate in Naturopathic Medicine in 1990 from National College of Naturopathic Medicine.
 She then completed a 3-year residency with her late father, Dr. Harold Dick.
-After his passing she continued his classical Naturopathic clinic in Spokane WA, now over 55 years old.
-Dr. Letitia has been in practice 25 years, is past adjunct faculty at Bastyr University (22years as an instructor), a co-founder of the Carroll Institute of Natural Healing, a contributor and co-lead editor of the Nature Cure Section of the Foundations textbook project, and an international speaker / medical educator.
+After his passing she continued his classical Naturopathic clinic in Spokane WA, now over 60 years old.
+Dr. Letitia has been in practice 31 years, is past adjunct faculty at Bastyr University (22years as an instructor), a co-founder of the Carroll Institute of Natural Healing, a contributor and co-lead editor of the Nature Cure Section of the Foundations textbook project, and an international speaker / medical educator.
+She serves as the President of the Naturopathic Medicine Institute.

 He has been an Associate Professor of Medicine at National College of Naturopathic Medicine where he has taught Clinical Laboratory Medicine, Geriatric Medicine and Clinical Urology.
 He is the author of the Homeopathic Emergency Guide A Quick Reference Handbook to Effective Homeopathic Care published by North Atlantic Books and the Natural Medicine Pediatric Home Health Advisor, and has published numerous articles in The Journal of Naturopathic Medicine as well as other publications.
 He is also the past president of the American Association of Naturopathic Physicians and was selected as Physician of the Year by the AANP in 2000 and Physician of the Year by the Arizona Naturopathic Medical Association in 2003.

-James Sensenig, ND has been practicing naturopathic medicine for nearly forty years and is well-known for helping thousands of people regain their health.
-A 1978 graduate of the National College of Naturopathic Medicine in Portland, Oregon, Dr. Sensenig is a former Academic Dean and Vice President for Education and Services at the National College of Naturopathic Medicine, the founding Dean of the College of Naturopathic Medicine at the University of Bridgeport, the founding President of the American Association of Naturopathic Physicians (AANP), the former Chairman of the AANP Government Affairs Committee, and the founding President of the Natural Medicine Institute.
-He is a Visiting Professor at the University of Bridgeport College of Naturopathic Medicine and a former Adjunct Associate Professor of Naturopathic Medicine at Southwest College where he taught the history and philosophy of naturopathic medicine for two decades.
-In addition, he has served as a consultant to or a representative to a number of natural products companies, medical insurance companies, and government agencies.
+James Sensenig, ND, VNMI (1948-2019) practiced naturopathic medicine for nearly forty years and is well-known for helping thousands of people regain their health.
+A 1978 graduate of the National College of Naturopathic Medicine in Portland, Oregon, Dr. Sensenig was a former Academic Dean and Vice President for Education and Services at the National College of Naturopathic Medicine, the founding Dean of the College of Naturopathic Medicine at the University of Bridgeport, the founding President of the American Association of Naturopathic Physicians (AANP), the former Chairman of the AANP Government Affairs Committee, and the founding President of the Natural Medicine Institute.
+He was a Visiting Professor at the University of Bridgeport College of Naturopathic Medicine and a former Adjunct Associate Professor of Naturopathic Medicine at Southwest College where he taught the history and philosophy of naturopathic medicine for two decades.
+In addition, he served as a consultant to or a representative to a number of natural products companies, medical insurance companies, and government agencies.

 An avid champion of and articulate spokesperson for classical naturopathic medicine, Dr. Sensenig received a Honorary Doctor of Naturopathic Philosophy degree from the Canadian College of Naturopathic Medicine.
-He has received numerous awards for his dedication to teaching the principles of naturopathic medicine, including the Beacon Award from the naturopathic medical students’ Gathering and the Dr. Kenneth Harmon Award from the Northwest Naturopathic Physicians Conference.
-He maintains an eclectic practice in Hamden, Connecticut with two other naturopathic physicians where he is particularly interested in pediatric care, digestive disorders, and the treatment of chronic degenerative disease.
+He received numerous awards for his dedication to teaching the principles of naturopathic medicine, including the Beacon Award from the naturopathic medical students’ Gathering and the Dr. Kenneth Harmon Award from the Northwest Naturopathic Physicians Conference.

 At the request of the AANP Board of Directors, he lead a multi-year effort that led to the adoption of the Naturopathic Physicians Oath by the AANP House of Delegates in 1992.